jatinkharbanda33/TaskFlow/README.md

     * *Cons:* Enterprise-level complexity to manage and rotate keys for every new tenant.
 3.  **Use UUIDs (Selected Approach):**
     * *Pros:* Global uniqueness makes ID collisions impossible.
 An ID from Tenant A simply will not exist in Tenant B's database.
-    * *Optimization:* We specifically chose **UUIDv7**.
+    * *Optimization:* I specifically chose **UUIDv7**.
 It is time-based, ensuring that database indexing remains fast (unlike random UUIDv4).

 ### **Final Decision**
-We implemented **UUIDv7** for all primary keys.
+I implemented **UUIDv7** for all primary keys.
 This eliminates the IDOR (Insecure Direct Object Reference) vulnerability at the database level while maintaining high performance.

 ---